 But low-rate credit cards typically charge an APR more than three percentage points lower than the national average for all cards.
-According to CreditCards.com’s weekly rate report, the national average rate for low-interest cards is below 13% as of September 2021.
 With an excellent credit score, you may be able to do even better.

-“A good credit card APR rate is always going to be 0%; however, that isn’t always realistic,” says Michael Foguth, a retirement planner and founder of the Foguth Financial Group in Brighton, Michigan.
+“A good credit card APR rate is always going to be 0 percent; however, that isn’t always realistic,” said Michael Foguth, a retirement planner and founder of the Foguth Financial Group in Brighton, Michigan.
 “Your goal is to keep it in the single digits if you do have to pay interest.”

 Here are a few things to consider when shopping for a credit card:

-- The type of credit card: It’s generally a good idea to follow this simple rule: get a rewards card if you plan to pay your balance in full every month, but look for a zero interest credit card or a low-interest credit card if you think you may carry a balance at some point.
+- The type of credit card: It’s generally a good idea to follow this simple rule: Get a rewards card if you plan to pay your balance in full every month, but look for a 0 percent APR or low-interest credit card if you think you may carry a balance at some point.
 If you want the best of both worlds, consider getting a rewards card for regular spending and a low-interest card to stash in your wallet for big purchases or emergency expenses you may not be able to pay off immediately.

-- Your credit score: Credit cards typically advertise an APR range and you won’t know your exact APR until after you apply for and receive the card.
+- Your credit score: Credit cards typically advertise an APR range, and you won’t know yours until after you apply for and receive the card.
 While it’s impossible to know what your APR will be ahead of time, consumers with shaky credit should expect to get an APR closer to the maximum if approved.

 How to qualify for a good APR

-Not everyone is going to be able to find, or qualify for, a credit card that charges less than 10% APR.
+Not everyone is going to be able to find — or qualify for — a credit card that charges less than 16 percent APR.
 If you want a super-low interest rate card, you may have to turn to a credit union or smaller bank.
 The biggest issuers generally compete on services and aren’t as competitive on price.

 What is a good credit score that will help you get a low APR?
-A score in the mid-700s or higher is ideal, but you probably won’t know what you can qualify for until you apply, says Gerri Detweiler, education director for Nav, a company that helps entrepreneurs manage their business credit.
+One in the mid-700s or higher is ideal, but you probably won’t know what you can qualify for until you apply, said credit and personal finance expert Gerri Detweiler.

 But you can take some steps to try to avoid nasty surprises when you apply for a new credit card.
-Here’s what to do:
+Here’s how:

-- Check your credit.
-Get a free copy of your credit report at AnnualCreditReport.com.
-You are entitled by law to one free credit report from each of the three major credit bureaus – Equifax, Experian and TransUnion – each year.
-And the credit bureaus are offering free credit reports every week through April 2022 due to the pandemic.
-“If everything is shipshape, you’re more likely to qualify for the lower tiers,” says Eric Bahl, director of card product and channel development for PenFed Credit Union.
+- Check your credit: Get a free copy of your credit report at AnnualCreditReport.com.
+You are entitled by law to one free credit report from each of the three major credit bureaus — Equifax, Experian and TransUnion — each year.
+And you can get free weekly copies of your report through 2023.
+“If everything is shipshape, you’re more likely to qualify for the lower tiers,” said Eric Bahl, senior director of direct marketing for PenFed Credit Union.
 “Generally, people who are aware of their credit are not caught off guard.”

-- Improve your score.
-If your score isn’t where you need it to qualify for the lowest interest rate, it’s time to get to work.
+- Improve your score: If your score isn’t where you need it to qualify for the lowest interest rate, it’s time to get to work to improve your credit score.
 Start by making sure you always pay your bills on time.
-You may also need to lower your credit utilization, which is how much of your available credit you are using.
+You may also need to lower your credit utilization ratio, which is how much of your available credit you are using.

-If you’re looking for a lower interest rate, but you don’t want to open a new card, another option is to call your current issuer and ask for a lower APR, Detweiler says.
+If you’re looking for a lower interest rate but you don’t want to open a new card, you can call your current issuer and ask for a lower APR, Detweiler said.
 The worst the card issuer can do is say no.

 It’s not the end of the world, either, because while credit card interest rates are high, they still may be a cheaper way to finance debt than other options.

-“It’s still cheaper than a payday loan,” Detweiler says.
-“It’s still [inexpensive] relatively speaking, and if you use it for a very short period of time you’re not paying the full APR.
+“It’s still cheaper than a payday loan,” Detweiler said.
+“It’s still [inexpensive] relatively speaking, and if you use it for a very short period of time, you’re not paying the full APR.
 It doesn’t have to break the bank if you need it for a short term to tide you over.”

 It’s hard to know exactly what your credit card’s APR will be before you apply.
-But you can make a plan to pay your balance in full every month, which will ensure your spending is never subject to an APR – good or bad.
+But you can always plan to pay your balance in full every month, which will ensure your spending is never subject to an APR — good or bad.